 Confidentiality of students is an important concern for this process as we learned directly from students we met with last semester.
 When course feedback responses are being collected, both instructors and administrators can see overall response rates, but they cannot see actual responses until after grades are posted.
 The reports that are released after final grades are submitted include no identifying student information.
 Personal information is not recorded by EvaluationKIT and responses are aggregated in the reports.
 Student responses are confidential.

-A new component of the process is the inclusion of University core questions on every course feedback form.
-The Senate will be providing input on these core items.
+A new component of the process is the inclusion of common questions on every course feedback form.
+We have requested input from the Senate on these items.
 The following questions, which focus on student engagement and various course elements, will be used in the prototype.

 |My primary reasons for taking this course were: (Select all that apply.)